Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • rash;

 The main symptom is a rash of blisters on the skin of the face.
-They are pale pink in color and rise slightly above healthy tissue.
-A common symptom is facial redness in the area of the rash.
+They are pale pink in color and rise slightly above healthy tissues.
+A common symptom is redness of the skin of the face in the area of the rash.
 In adults, exanthema develops and disappears suddenly.
-Itching can be moderate or very intense.
+Itching is moderate or very intense.

 Food allergies in children and adults

-Facial allergies are possible after consuming certain foods.
-About 8% of children and 1-2% of adults suffer from this ailment.
-V developed countries the incidence rate is much higher.
-Children often get sick with bronchial asthma...
-The following risk factors for development are known food allergies:
+Allergies on the face are possible after eating certain foods.
+About 8% of children and 1-2% of adults suffer from this disease.
+AT developed countries the incidence rate is much higher.
+Children often get sick bronchial asthma.
+The following risk factors are known food allergies:

 • smoking;